-Gabapentin does not exhibit affinity for benzodiazepine, opioid (mu, delta or kappa) or cannabinoid 1 receptor sites.
+Gabapentin does not exhibit affinity for benzodiazepine, opioid (mu. delta or kappa) or cannabinoid 1 receptor sites.
 Gabapentin misuse and abuse have been reported in the postmarketing setting and published literature.
-Most of the individuals described in these reports had a history of polysibility abuses abuse.
-Some of these individuals destination these reports had a history of polysubstance abuse.
+Most of the individuals described in these reports had a history of polysubstance abuse.
 Some of these individuals were taking higher than recommended doses of gabapentin for unapproved uses.
 When prescribing gabapentin, carefully evaluate patients for a history of drug abuse and observe them for signs and symptoms of gabapentin misuse or abuse (e.g., self-dose escalation and drug-seeking behavior).
 The abuse potential of gabapentin has not been evaluated in human studies.